 Many campus employers (including the libraries, Admissions, & Athletics Offices) hire students early and the positions fill up quickly.
 We urge you to look for positions now during orientation.
-If you are an aided student, you should have received a letter in your campus mailbox granting you hiring priority until Friday, September 4, 2015.
+If you are a work-aided student, you should have received an email granting you hiring priority until Friday, September 2, 2016.

 - Visit/contact the individual departments and learn about their open positions and application procedures directly.
 Included with this handout is a list of some of Swarthmore’s larger employers and their contact information.
 Remember that this is not a listing of all jobs.
 Please feel free to contact departments not on this list as well.

 - Visit the Swarthmore Dash and find the “Classifieds/ Student Job Opportunities” section in the bottom right corner.
 Updated regularly, this is a great place to look throughout the year for new or different positions.